-Interannual and interdecadal oscillations have been found in many variables and parts of the Earth's climate system; see Dettinger et al. (1995), Plaut et al. (1995), Unal and Ghil (1995), Moron et al. (1998), and many others.
-These oscillations are usually correlated across large regions, on the order of thousands of kilometers, through "teleconnections" (Wallace and Gutzler, 1981; Barnston and Livezey, 1987) that have been attributed to the propagation of atmospheric Kelvin and Rossby waves, to changes in thermally direct circulations, to intrinsic modes of atmospheric variability, and to effects of changes in the oceans' wind-driven or thermohaline circulation.
-The terms "teleconnection" and "oscillation" have often been used synonymously in meteorology, ever since the discovery of the North Atlantic, North Pacific and Southern Oscillations by G. Walker and associates (e.g., Walker and Bliss, 1932, 1937), where the term "oscillation" was applied to describe large-scale seesaw patterns in sea level pressure.
+Interannual and interdecadal oscillations have been found in many variables and parts of the Earth's climate system; see Ghil and Vautard (1991), Dettinger et al. (1995), Plaut et al. (1995), Unal and Ghil (1995), Moron et al. (1998), and many others.
+These oscillations are usually correlated across large regions, on the order of thousands of kilometers, through "teleconnections" (Wallace and Gutzler, 1981; Barnston and Livezey, 1987) that have been attributed to several causes, including the propagation of atmospheric Kelvin and Rossby waves, changes in thermally direct circulations, intrinsic modes of atmospheric variability, and changes in the oceans' wind-driven or thermohaline circulation.
+The terms "teleconnection" and "oscillation" have often been used synonymously in meteorology, ever since the discovery of the North Atlantic, North Pacific and Southern Oscillations by G. Walker and associates (e.g., Walker and Bliss, 1932, 1937); in these cases, the term "oscillation" was used merely to describe large-scale seesaw patterns in sea level pressures.

-The presence of distinct spectral peaks was not implied in these pioneering studies, although Walker (1931) did hint at their presence in the Southern Oscillation (SO).
-We now know that the SO is strongly coupled to El Niño (EN) sea surface temperature anomalies to form ENSO, which exhibits pronounced interannual periods (Philander, 1990; Jiang et al., 1995a) and has near-global impact through atmospheric teleconnections (Hoskins and Karoly, 1981; Ropelewski and Halpert, 1987; Chiang and Sobel, 2002 Lintner and Chiang, 2007).
+These pioneering studies did not imply the presence of distinct spectral peaks, although Walker (1931) did hint at their presence in the Southern Oscillation (SO).
+We now know that the SO is strongly coupled to El Niño (EN) sea surface temperature anomalies to form ENSO, which exhibits pronounced interannual periods (Philander, 1990; Jiang et al., 1995a) and has near-global climate impacts through atmospheric teleconnections (Hoskins and Karoly, 1981; Ropelewski and Halpert, 1987; Chiang and Sobel, 2002; Lintner and Chiang, 2007).
 In the mid-latitudes, the best-known oscillatory patterns are the North Atlantic Oscillation (NAO: Rogers, 1990; Hurrell, 1995) and the Pacific Decadal Oscillation (Mantua et al., 1997; Chao et al., 2000), while the tropics are dominated by ENSO (Rasmusson and Carpenter, 1982; Philander, 1990).